Where should I stay in Tallahassee?

 FSU parents have told us over and over how lovely it was to come "home" at the end of each day, put their feet up in our little conservatory, unwind a bit, perhaps with another parent.
 Rest not only the body, but also the aching heart.

 It's part of the joy as an innkeeper.
-So if you're headed to Tallahassee, to get oriented to FSU, we'll tell you how to find us...just look for the red postbox!
+So if you're headed to Tallahassee, to get oriented to FSU, we'll tell you where to stay (at the Little English Guesthouse, of course!) and how to find us...just look for the red postbox!